RedHeadM/dotfiles/README.md

 * `Status code plugin`: appears anytime a program returns with a non-zero status code.
 Tells you what status code the program completed with.
 * `Git plugin`: appears when you're in a git repository.
 Tells you what branch you're on, and how many files have been changed since the last commit.
 * `Sudo plugin`: tells you when you can sudo without a password.
 Or when you're logged in as root.
-* `Time plugin`: appears when a program took more than 1s to execute.
+* REMOVED `Time plugin`: appears when a program took more than 1s to execute.
 Tells you how long it took to execute.
-* `PID plugin`: appears when you background a task.
+* `REMOVED PID plugin`: appears when you background a task.
 Tells you what the PID of the task is.

 ### Keybindings
 | Key Stroke | What It Does |